-This post was most recently updated on June 21st, 2019.Reading Time: 5 minutes.
+This post was most recently updated on March 28th, 2023.4 min read.

 This article is something of a combination of a technology overview and an opinion piece, detailing my thoughts about extending Microsoft Teams.
 To me, extending Microsoft Teams has pretty much only now become relevant.